brombal/stylix-docs/markdown/selectors.md

 />
 ```

+> `$el={Select}` above may be unfamiliar, but we will address this in the next section.
+In this example, it simply renders `<Select />` and attaches the generated class name.

-Stylix would apply a unique class name to this `Select` element, which in turn would be used to scope each selector in order to style the matched descendent elements.
+Stylix will apply a unique, generated class name to this `Select` element, which is used to scope each selector used to style the matching descendant elements.

+<a href="/other-components" class="next-link">Styling other components</a>